-Jessica Jones comes to Progress Alliance with over three years of experience in non-profit operations and development, as well as five years of event planning experience.
-She started her political activism fighting for reproductive justice with Planned Parenthood Votes NW, before going on to support local political candidates with Progressive Majority Washington.
-She most recently served as Operations Director for The Washington Bus, leading the organization in doubling revenue for their signature summer fundraiser, building new rebranded organizational websites, and built out equity-centered Human Resources policies and hiring systems.
+Jessica Jones comes to Progress Alliance with over five years of experience in progressive political non-profits, as well as five years of event planning experience.
+She most recently served as Operations Director for The Washington Bus, leading the organization in doubling revenue for their signature summer fundraiser, building new rebranded organizational websites, and developing equity-centered Human Resources policies and hiring systems.
 Jessica currently serves as Board Treasurer of Ingersoll Gender Center, supporting the self determination of transgender and gender nonconforming communities through peer-led support groups, advocacy, and community organizing.
 She has a passion for organizational development and is excited to bring a systems lens to operations work at Progress Alliance.
 In her free time, Jessica loves seeing local music, drawing, and exploring the outdoors.

 Sharon's interest areas for activism include chemical policy reform, growing the electorate, and shared prosperity.
 She currently serves on the boards of Washington Conservation Voters and Toxic-Free Future.
 She has a Computer Science Engineering degree from Princeton University and formerly worked at Microsoft for 12 years.
 Today Sharon lives in Capitol Hill with her husband Peter and three school-aged kids.
 If it weren't for pushing to make the world a better place she would probably spend more time armed with a camera capturing the beauty of this world.

 Jean is a founder of Women Gaining Ground, and serves on the board of Pangea, and is a Social Venture Partners “Lead Partner” for Equal Opportunity Schools.
 Previously, Jean was a trial lawyer at Reed, McClure, Moceri & Thonn in Seattle, and also was a principal in Seattle Community Consultants.
 Jean and her husband, Peter Miller, have three daughters, who are in far flung places building interesting lives.